-While there is no limit set by the Office of Undergraduate Research and Creative Activity on the number of 291/491/682 credits one can earn over time, only 12 credits per semester can be accrued/banked toward a course equivalency, and only 6 credits per interterm or summer can be accrued/banked toward a course equivalency.
-If mentoring students in excess of these values, the Office of Undergraduate Research and Creative Activity recommends asking students to enroll in 299/499/699 credits once reaching the per-semester limit so that faculty can be compensated accordingly.
+While there is no limit set by the Office of Undergraduate Research on the number of 291/491/682 credits one can earn over time, only 12 research credits per semester can be accrued/banked towards a course equivalency, and only 6 research credits can be accrued/banked towards a course equivalency per interterm or summer.
+If mentoring students in excess of these values, the Office of Undergraduate Research recommends asking students to enroll in 299/499/699 credits once reaching the per-semester limit so that faculty can be compensated accordingly.

 How many course equivalencies can I use at once?

 The maximum number of course equivalencies that can be redeemed per year is two.
 Faculty should refer to the course load reduction protocol for details on the process of requesting and implementing course load reduction.
 It is important to communicate with your department chair as you earn these credits and to plan ahead with your chair for using them.
 Again, no faculty member can reduce his or her course load to zero in a given semester without approval by the Vice Chancellor of Academic Affairs.